 Outreach & Engagement, Assessment, Medication Evaluation & Follow-Up, Healthy Living Support, Individual Rehabilitation Services, In Home and Community-Based Services, Crisis Intervention, Client and Caregivers Support Counseling, Peer Advocacy and Support.

 Within the FSP program is Assisted Outpatient Treatment – Los Angeles (AOT-LA) or Laura’s Law.
-Established in 2015 for consumers 18 and older, this offers services to individuals who have a history of non-compliance with treatment which has resulted in incarceration, hospitalization, and/or attempts to cause harm to self or others to receive services.
+Established in 2015 for consumers 18 and older, this offers services to individuals who have a history of non-compliance with treatment.
 Enrollment into Laura’s Law through the FSP program strives to stabilize and integrate these consumers back into the community.